nvmnghia/cvat/REFACTORING.md

 ### 2.2.
 Removing shape

 Removing a shape is as simple as setting the `removed` attribute of the shape.
-This is required, as the UI supports undo/redo.
+The actual removal happens after a chain of callbacks, though the removed model can be retained in a unknown manner.

 When the user presses <kbd>Del</kbd>, the following chain is called:

 ```text
 ShapeCollectionController::removeActiveShape() -> ShapeModel::remove() -> ShapeCollectionModel::onShapeUpdate() -> BoxView::onShapeUpdate() ->